trishume/sympy-wiki-with-svn/GSoC-2011-Application-Sean-Vig.md

 ## Background

 Spin dynamics is an important part of dealing with quantum systems.
 The current implementation of spin in Sympy covers single spin states and the operators that can act on them; however, there is no means of dealing with spin states in multiple particle systems.
-A key to understanding these systems is Clebsch-Gordon coefficients and its generalizations to systems of more than two particles.
-These coefficients give the expansion of coupled spin states as a sum of product states and vice versa.
+A key to understanding these systems is Clebsch-Gordon coefficients and its generalizations to systems of more than two particles (Wigner 6j/9j/... symbols).
+These coefficients give the expansion of coupled spin states as a linear combination of product states and product states as the linear combination of coupled states.
 Sympy currently has functions capable of calculating these coefficients numerically; this project will focus on implementing a symbolic means of manipulating these coefficients and expand the spin implementation to utilize these coefficients.

+## Final product

+* Clebsch-Gordon module: Implement a new class which allows for the creation of Clebsch-Gordon coefficients and the symbolic manipulation of these coefficients
+* Coupled spin states: Implement classes inheriting from the current Jx/Jy/Jz spin states which will allow the state to be defined as coupled spin states of multiple particles.
+* Uncoupled spin states: Work with existing Jx/Jy/Jz states and expand the implementation such that taking the TensorProduct of states will represent that these states are written in the uncoupled basis.
+* Integration of coefficients with spin algebra: Implement functions such that states can be projected between the coupled and uncoupled bases, allowing calculations such as the evaluation of innerproducts.
+* Integration of new bases with spin operators: Make spin operators act properly on the new spin states, which includes implementing a means of defining the basis and space over which spin operators act.

 ## Project Overview